indigo-astronomy/indigo/indigo_drivers/agent_imager/README.md

 ### Caveats

 Remember, than making circular references in related agent chain or setting AGENT_IMAGER_RESUME_CONDITION to BARRIER on more than one Imager agent is not detected and can lead to recursion or deadlock!

+## Notes on server stored images

+Server side images are stored by the camera driver therefore they will be saved on the host where the driver runs.
+If the Imager agent uses remote driver, it will not be able to see those files and the client will not be able to download them using the remote agent.
+There are three posible solutions to this:
+1. Provide a common storage for the driver and the agent.
+2. Run another Imager agent on the driver host and use it only for image download.
+3. Generally it is not a good idea to use agents with remote drivers.
+Try to avoid this setup if possible.
+If you need multiserver setup try to run coresponding agents and drivers on the same host when posible.